tylerkennedy/DontTextHugo/content/faq.md

 ### I'm still getting spam texts.
 Why isn't the app working?

-Make sure you followed the steps [above](#how-do-i-enable-text-message-filtering) to enable text filtering.
-Next, check that you have added keywords with the 'block' setting inside the Dont Text app.
-Texts will only be blocked if they are from a sender not saved in your contacts and they contain a keyword with the 'block' setting.
-If a message contains a keyword with the 'allow' setting, it will not be blocked.
+If you are still getting spam texts after downloading Dont Text, there are a couple things to check for.

+1. Make sure you followed the steps [above](#how-do-i-enable-text-message-filtering) to enable text filtering.

+2. Check that you have added keywords with the 'block' setting inside the app or upgraded to Worry Free Filtering.

+3. Check that you do not have keywords with the 'allow' setting allowing texts to pass through the filter.
+'Allow' keywords have priority over 'block' keywords and will not block the text if they are both in the text message body.

+4. Dont Text can only filter green SMS text messages.
+If spam texts are coming from blue iMessage addresses or numbers, they cannot be filtered.

+5. Worry Free Filtering requires an internet connection to block texts.
+Make sure you are connected to WiFi or a data plan at the moment you receive the texts so Dont Text can filtering them.

 ### What's the difference between 'block' and 'allow' keywords?